emmawalshdev/The-Book-bar/README.md

   - Submission behavior
     - The first review (per book by user):
       - When submitted, the review lives as an object of the 'review' array within the book document.
-      - Upon submission, the user is redirected back to the book page.
+      - Upon submission, the user is redirected back to the Book page.
 With this, the AvgRatingAgg document is also updated.

     - Multiple reviews (per book by user):
       - Only one review per book is permitted by a user.